An easy and cheesy chicken and broccoli pasta bake with a crispy breadcrumb topping.

 - Can be easily doubled to feed a crowd

-Butter – the base of cheese sauce.
+- Butter - the base of the cheese sauce.
 I usually use salted butter for cheese sauces.

 Making the chicken and broccoli pasta bake is so easy!

-One: Melt the butter in a large pan and add the garlic, bacon and chicken.
+One: Melt the butter in a large pan and add the garlic, bacon, and chicken.
 Fry for a few minutes until the chicken changes colour.
-Add the flour then gradually stir in the milk (keep stirring to prevent lumps forming).
+Add the flour and stir for 2 minutes, then gradually stir in the milk (keep stirring to prevent lumps forming).
 Simmer until the sauce thickens.

 Three: Boil the pasta and add the broccoli florets 3 minutes before the end of cooking.
 Drain and add to the cheese sauce.
 Mix everything together.

-Four: Pour the pasta into a an ovenproof dish and sprinkle over the breadcrumbs, Parmesan and dried thyme.
-Bake in the oven for 20 – 25 minutes.
+Four: Pour the pasta into an ovenproof dish and sprinkle over the breadcrumbs, Parmesan, and dried thyme.
+Bake in the oven for 20 - 25 minutes.

 💭 Top tips

 - Continually stir the cheese sauce whilst it simmers, to help prevent lumps forming.
-It will only take a few minutes.
+It will only take a few minutes to thicken.